nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3. Requires a google account.<br>
 4. Does not support floating task.<br>
 5. Steep learning curve.<br>
-6. Does not support categaries.<br>
+6. Does not support categories.<br>

 <!-- @@author A0139671X-->